Tuesday Sector Laggards: Financial, Energy

-The next worst performing sector is the Energy sector, showing a 1.8% loss.
-Among large Energy stocks, Valero Energy Corp (Symbol: VLO) and Marathon Petroleum Corp.
-(Symbol: MPC) are the most notable, showing a loss of 4.3% and 3.4%, respectively.
-One ETF closely tracking Energy stocks is the Energy Select Sector SPDR ETF (XLE), which is down 2.0% in midday trading, and up 5.72% on a year-to-date basis.
-Valero Energy Corp, meanwhile, is up 11.31% year-to-date, and Marathon Petroleum Corp. is up 30.01% year-to-date.
-Combined, VLO and MPC make up approximately 7.8% of the underlying holdings of XLE.
+The next worst performing sector is the Energy sector, showing a 0.7% loss.
+Among large Energy stocks, EQT Corp (Symbol: EQT) and APA Corp (Symbol: APA) are the most notable, showing a loss of 2.3% and 1.9%, respectively.
+One ETF closely tracking Energy stocks is the Energy Select Sector SPDR ETF (XLE), which is down 0.5% in midday trading, and up 5.81% on a year-to-date basis.
+EQT Corp, meanwhile, is up 38.32% year-to-date, and APA Corp is up 0.45% year-to-date.
+Combined, EQT and APA make up approximately 2.1% of the underlying holdings of XLE.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: